1. Scope

 3. Sending of invoices and terms of payment

 3.1.
 In the online instant purchase procedure, invoices are exclusively provided electronically within the meaning of Section 14 Para.
 1, Sentences 7 and 8 of the Value-Added Tax Act (Umsatzsteuergesetz).
 Invoices will not be submitted in paper form.
-Once the payment transaction has been successfully completed (5.7, 5.8.), invoices will be available for viewing, downloading and printing at www.bayreuther-festspiele.de in the Purchaser’s personal login area (“My Festival”).
-The Purchaser will be informed of the availability of the invoice via email.
+After successfully completing the payment transaction (5.7, 5.8.), invoices are available for viewing, downloading and printing at www.bayreuther-festspiele.de in the Purchaser’s personal login area (“My Festival”).
+The Purchaser will be informed of the invoice availability via email.

 3.2.
 Payments can only be made in euros.